Watson-Personal-Assistant/developer/_content/further-topics/regexp_nlu.md

   ]
 }
 ```

+To define a regexp nlu, you set the NLU parameter in the `../res/assets/manifest.json` to include th eregexp NLU.
+If you use the `setup-wizard.js`, select an option that includes regexp when the wizard displays the list of NLUs.

+You must add at least one intent to the `../res/nlu/regexp.json` file.
+Entities and synonyms are optional.

 #### Defining intents
 In the `regexp.json` file, add you intents.
 Assign a name to each intent.
 The name must be unique within a skill.
 Under grammar, add expressions that match one or more utterances.
 Use regular expressions to substitute values.
 For example:

 ```
 "intents" : [
 		{